 For the past couple of years everyone has seemed to go crazy for the “Amazon nightgown“.
 Admittedly, it’s an easy way to look pulled together when all you’re doing is essentially throwing on a caftan.
 While I fully appreciate the ease of this dress (and understand it’s popularity), I’m not personally crazy about the bohemian style of the dresses or their longer sleeves for summer.
 While I like sleeves in general, I prefer to have the option to add or remove layers if I need to regulate my temperature (#hyperhidrosisprobs).
 These boho muumuus just don’t fit my style and if I bought one it would probably end up just sitting in my closet for years until I finally decided to donate it.

-I’ve been on the hunt for a dress that would fit the bill for me — something ultra casual and comfortable that I could wear around the house, but didn’t make me look like I had just walked off the set of Little House on the Prairie (no judgement, but also not my style).
+I’ve been on the hunt for a dress that would be something ultra casual and comfortable that I could wear around the house, but didn’t make me look like I had just walked off the set of Little House on the Prairie (no judgement; prairie dresses are just not my vibe).
 I want something easy, classic and feminine that doesn’t look like a full-on nightgown, but could definitely be comfy enough to wear as one.

 My Hill House Nap Dress is so light and breezy which is exactly what I will want for warmer weather — I already want to live in this dress!
 The thing that I like the most about this piece (other than the ultra comfiness) is the fact that it looks like a real dress that I would wear out of the house.